salvadg/Wumpus_World_AI/README.md

+## MyAi.java
-"MyAI.java" Implements DFS as a basic AI that prioritizes staying alive even at the risk of not finding any gold.
+Implements DFS as a basic AI that prioritizes staying alive even at the risk of not finding any gold.
 The Ai does not know the boundaries of its environment so it relys on the feedback of "bumping" a wall to map out the world as it explores it.